An assortment of corn and pumpkins.

 Blue Corn Mush

 Blue corn mush is a traditional Indigenous dish made from ground blue cornmeal, water, and a bit of ash or lye, which enhances the flavor and nutritional content.
 It has a porridge-like consistency and is often eaten for breakfast.
-Blue corn mush is significant in many Indigenous cultures, especially among Southwestern tribes like the Navajo, where blue corn is considered sacred and is a staple ingredient in their diet.
+Blue corn mush is significant in many Indigenous cultures, especially among Southwestern peoples like the Navajo, where blue corn is considered sacred and is a staple ingredient in their diet.

 Get the recipe from The Fancy Navajo